 Yes, resident participation is central to our vision.
 You can join HOA committees, volunteer in community initiatives, or attend educational workshops on sustainability, regenerative farming, and more.
 Your input and engagement help shape the community’s future.

-We work closely with Taos Pueblo to honor their cultural heritage and traditions.
-This potential partnership includes revenue-sharing agreements, collaborative cultural programs, and dedicated spaces like the Community Arts & Cultural Center to celebrate Tiwa traditions.
+We hope to work closely with Taos Pueblo to honor their cultural heritage and traditions.
+This potential partnership would include revenue-sharing agreements, collaborative cultural programs, and dedicated spaces like the Community Arts & Cultural Center to celebrate traditions of the Red Willow People and fund affordable housing at Taos Pueblo.

 Taos Community News